 Based on the Global Gender Gap composite index, which includes income, women have achieved 75% parity with men.
-But given that the gender wage gap is 61%, it suggests that despite women have near parity with men in education, health and political leadership, they are being pulled down to 75% because of a large gender wage gap.
+But given that the gender wage gap is 61%, it suggests that despite women have near parity with men in education, health and political leadership, they are being pulled down to 75% because of a large gender wage gap. close their salaries.
+This could be done by creating a requirement by the Jamaica Stock Exchange for listed companies to disclose their salary scales.
+It should also be included in their governance index.
+At present the JSE's governance index includes environmental considerations, but there is no provision related to gender equality.
+This measure would be a suitable step towards rectifying that gap.
 Addressing the gender wage gap through policies that promote equal pay and fair treatment of women in the workplace is essential to promoting gender equality, reducing poverty, and overall boosting Jamaica's economic prospects.
 Support for workers' unpaid care obligations can have a "game-changer" effect on women's labour market participation, productivity, and ability to earn more, including as much as men.
 Pay transparency alone will not close the gender wage gap and other forms of pay discrimination in Jamaica.
 Nor will support for workers' unpaid care obligations.
 However, considering that the other legislative and policy remedies have not had the desired effect, these are unexplored options that Jamaica can employ to address the gender wage gap.
 As such, the following policy actions are recommended.